meteor/meteor/docs/client/full-api/api/accounts.md

 {{#dtdd name="user" type="Object"}}
   When it is known which user was attempting to login, the Meteor user object.
   This will always be present for successful logins.
-For `Accounts.onLogin` and `Accounts.onLoginFailure`, this data is only passed on the server.
 {{/dtdd}}

 {{#dtdd name="connection" type="Object"}}
   The `connection` object the request came in on.
 See [`Meteor.onConnection`](#meteor_onconnection) for details.
-  For `Accounts.onLogin` and `Accounts.onLoginFailure`, this data is only passed on the server.
 {{/dtdd}}

 {{#dtdd name="methodName" type="String"}}